Course Descriptions

 Advanced Trial Advocacy - LAWS 7159

-An advanced course covering trial practice elements.
-Open only to students who have taken Trial Advocacy.
-Uses pass/grading.
+Offers an advanced course covering trial practice elements.
+Open only to students who have taken LAWS 6109.
+2 credits, pass-graded.

 Advanced Water Law - LAWS 7312

 Builds on the study of basic water law principles for those interested in practicing in this field.
 Explores in more detail the highly developed legal and administrative system of water law in Colorado and other states, including the use of special courts to adjudicate the existence of water rights and approve changes of use.
-Prereq: LAWS 6302 (Water Resources)
+Requires prereq of LAWS 6302.
+2 credits, letter graded.

 Agency, Partnership and the LLC - LAWS 6201

-Surveys agency law, whose principles are important in many other areas of law.
+Surveys agency law whose principles are important in many other areas of law.
 Studies the legal organizations commonly used by small businesses: partnerships and limited liability companies (LLCs).
 Students who take this course cannot also receive course credit for Business Associations (LAWS 7621).
+3 credits, letter graded.

 American Indian Law Clinic - LAWS 7309